 Depending on your financial position, you can take the European citizenship by investment route.
 It works a bit differently from country to country.
 Austrian citizenship rules require applicants to invest actively in the country’s economy, the goal being to create jobs or generate export sales.
 Golden visas offered by Bulgaria, Malta, Greece, Latvia and Spain, among other EU countries, have other requirements.

-The law offices of Cohen, Decker, Pex and Brosh can help you obtain an Austrian passport through grandparents, or identify a different path to Austrian citizenship.
+Our law offices can help you obtain an Austrian passport through grandparents, or identify a different path to Austrian citizenship.
 Our emigration experience covers many EU member states, so get in touch if you’re committed to acquiring a European passport.